 SCRACVS gets your military status verification certificate to you quickly — usually within 24 hours.
 Further, with our service, it isn’t required that you provide a Social Security number.
 If you provide us with other information, such as name, address, driver’s license number, license plate number, etc., we can use this to obtain your certificate.

-SCRACVS provides you with results fast, via encrypted email, for $36.40 each, with batch discounts available for those that have many checks to do.
-For an extra $20, you also get an affidavit you can bring to the court proceedings with you, delivered to your door within 24 hours.
+SCRACVS provides you with results fast, via encrypted email, for $40 each, with batch discounts available for those that have many checks to do.
+For an extra $30, you also get an affidavit you can bring to the court proceedings with you.

 What You Get from the DMDC